ntop/ntopng/doc/src/alerts/flow_checks.rst

 Check verififes a Blacklisted Country.

-The check verifies whether blacklisted country has been contacted ,or viceversa, somebody from blacklisted country had tried to contact the host.
+The check verifies whether blacklisted country has been contacted, or viceversa, somebody from a blacklisted country had tried to contact the host.

 Often the country is blacklisted due to many cyberattacks that are launched from that geographical area.There are countries with most ransomware https://it.wikipedia.org/wiki/Ransomware attacks.